Blockchain Technology and Libraries

 The goal of this IMLS-funded project is to gain a better understanding of blockchain technology and imagine its potential for small and large, urban and rural libraries and their communities.
 Technology experts representing libraries, blockchain development, and urban planning and information professionals will respond to the question of how libraries might be able to utilize blockchain technology to support city/community goals.

-The year-long project will provide three opportunities for a national dialog among technical experts in libraries, blockchain technology, and urban planning and members of the information professions to discuss ways that blockchain technology can advance library services to support city/community goals.
+The project has provided three opportunities for a national dialog among technical experts in libraries, blockchain technology, and urban planning and members of the information professions to discuss ways that blockchain technology can advance library services to support city/community goals.

-2. National Forum will bring together 20-30 technical experts to discuss ways that blockchain technology can enhance library services.
-These individuals will be selected from among library leaders (e.g. LITA, PLA, ULC), blockchain innovators (e.g., Institute for the Future, MIT Media Lab, and Harvard Berkman Klein Center), and urban planners (e.g., American Planning Association–Technology Division) to explore the ways that blockchain technology can be used by libraries.
+- Blockchain National Forum brought together 20-30 technical experts on August 6, 2018 to discuss ways that blockchain technology can enhance library services.
+These individuals were selected from among library leaders (e.g. LITA, PLA, ULC), blockchain innovators (e.g., Institute for the Future, MIT Media Lab, and Harvard Berkman Klein Center), and urban planners (e.g., American Planning Association–Technology Division) to explore the ways that blockchain technology can be used by libraries.
 The discussion will focus on the identification and discussion of key opportunities for large or small, urban or rural libraries to serve as community anchors using blockchain technology.
-(Scheduled for mid-2018.)

-3. Host a Library 2.018 conference that will focus on Blockchain Technology as a Community Anchor.
-Registration in this collaborative open online conference is free to the profession and public.
-The June Library 2.018 conference, Blockchain Applied: Impact on the Information Profession, will include sessions that review the blockchain recommendations made at the national forum and provide opportunities for input from conference participants.
-(Scheduled for June 7, 2018.)
+- Host a Library 2.018 conference that focused on Blockchain Technology as a Community Anchor.
+Registration in this collaborative open online conference was free to the profession and public.
+The June Library 2.018 conference, Blockchain Applied: Impact on the Information Profession, included sessions that reviewed the blockchain recommendations made at the national forum and provideed opportunities for input from conference participants.

 The discussions held in the blog, national forum, and the Library 2.018 conference will focus on the ways and extent to which blockchain technology is appropriate in a library setting.